Xeno443/reforgePortable/README.md

 All three are made with reForge `f1.7.0-v1.10.1RC-latest-2177-g7dce877a`

-As Github does not allow for files of this size so I put them on my Mega: https://mega.nz/folder/w0p2WboI#zrAJMIxECeW0ER7v3X6eLg
+Github does not allow for files of this size so I put them on my Mega: https://mega.nz/folder/w0p2WboI#zrAJMIxECeW0ER7v3X6eLg
 I will try to upload the minimal version to Github but I have to figure out how this LFS stuff works.